jamesma100/jamesma100.github.io/_posts/2024-11-27-currying-in-c.md

                           void *restrict arg);

 ```
+However, it only accepts a single void pointer as the function argument `arg`.
+What if we have multiple arguments?

 A common way to get around this limitation is to define a struct with all your arguments and cast it to `void*` before passing it in.
 Then, to unwrap them in your thread, cast the void pointer back to a struct pointer and retrieve its members.

-Often, however, we _know_ the argument(s) beforehand, and it would be nice to inline those into our function so that the thread itself needs no arguments, in which case we can simply pass in `NULL` for the argument.
+But wouldn't it be nice to inline the arguments into our function so that we don't need an `arg` parameter?
 This would eliminate the need for the whole struct-pointer-casting dance.
+It might also make room for compiler optimizations.

 In functional languages, we do this by currying.
 In Haskell, for example, we can define the following function of type `Int -> Int -> Int` (read: a function that takes in an integer and returns another function that takes in an integer and finally returns an integer).